-10.1 Before starting stage 2, the Academic Support Tutor should meet with student support and carry out an assessment of the students concerns.
+10.1 Before starting stage 2, the programme managershould meet with Student Services (e.g. Learning Support or Wellbeing as relevant) and carry out an assessment of the student's concerns.
 Advice can also be sought from the Academic Office.
-For issues raised in a non-Academic fitness concerns, advice should be sought from the Academic Office before proceeding with Cause for Concern procedures.

-- 10.2 Stage Two concerns will normally be dealt with by the academic department working in cooperation with Student Services.
-An appropriate member of staff shall be agreed to coordinate the stage 2 procedures. - 10.3 Guidance for Stage Two: Cause for Concern Procedures can be found here - 10.4 Possible outcomes from the Cause for Concern procedure may include: - 10.4.1 End Cause for Concern process student has made good progress and has engaged with the support identified so no further action is required.
+- 10.2 Stage Two concerns will normally be dealt with by the academic programme working in cooperation with Student Services.
+An appropriate member of staff shall be agreed to coordinate the Stage 2 procedures, e.g. programme manager. - 10.3 Guidance for Stage Two: Cause for Concern Procedures can be found here - 10.4 Possible outcomes from the Cause for Concern procedure may include:

+10.4.1 End Cause for Concern process - student has made good progress and has engaged with the support identified so no further action is required.

-10.4.2 Set another review date the student has made attempts to engage but further action is necessary to address the concerns raised.
+10.4.2 Set another review date - the student has made attempts to engage but further action is necessary to address the concerns raised.
 Student is provided with additional time to access and engage with the necessary support.

-10.4.3 Refer to formal Support for Study procedures the student has not engaged with the action plan at all or it has become apparent that the support needs of the student are beyond what can be offered by the relevant services within the - 10.5 If the student responds positively to intervention methods and support in relation to a cause for concern, there would normally be no need for further action.
+10.4.3 Refer to formal Support for Study procedures - the student has not engaged with the action plan at all or it has become apparent that the support needs of the student are beyond what can be offered by the relevant services within the University.

+10.5 If the student responds positively to intervention methods and support in relation to a cause for concern, there would normally be no need for further action.
 If a student fails to respond positively or refuses to cooperate formal procedures, the lead will be expected to discuss with the Academic Office whether to proceed to Stage 3: Formal Procedures or to notify the next appropriate examination board that the student is not engaging.